| Index | Topics |

 test |

-is specified, the default test statistic is the mutual information for discrete data sets and the
+none is specified, the default test statistic is the mutual information for categorical

 B |